nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Use one of `plan` or `order`:

-- `plan` represents an authorisation.
+- `plan` represents an authorisation of a medication or medical device.
-- `order` represents a prescription issue.
+- `order` represents a prescription or issue of a medication or medical device.

 ### medication ###